ataraskov/blog/content/posts/010_hello_tdd.md

 Sooner or later any developer faces a nasty bug, which is too hard to find.
 In most cases such bugs can be covered with a simple unit test, but who write tests before release?

 Let's check how it can be approached in a different way, in a world of test-driven development.
 How "Hello World" will look like in TDD?
-Code is availble on github repo [ataraskov/blog-hello-tdd](https://github.com/ataraskov/blog-hello-tdd).
+Code is availble on github [repo](https://github.com/ataraskov/blog/tree/main/hello-tdd).

 #### Exampe Project